Missing (Everything but the Girl song)

-"Missing" is a song by English musical duo Everything but the Girl, taken from their eighth studio album, Amplified Heart (1994).
+"Missing" is a song by British musical duo Everything but the Girl, taken from their eighth studio album, Amplified Heart (1994).
 It was written by the two band members, Tracey Thorn and Ben Watt, and was produced by Watt and John Coxon.
 It was taken as the second single off the album on 8 August 1994 by Blanco y Negro Records in the United Kingdom and by Atlantic Records in the United States.
 It initially did not achieve much success until it was remixed by Todd Terry and re-released in 1995, resulting in worldwide success, peaking at or near the top of the charts in many countries.
 The release of the remixed version of "Missing" gave an indication of the band's future experimentation with more electronic dance music on subsequent albums.
+Its music video was directed by Mark Szaszy.

 Musically the song takes in multiple genres.
 The original version from the album is a more low-tempo influenced song, while the popular Todd Terry remix version is a more up-tempo dance-pop song.
-Lyrically the song talks about one person missing the other because they have moved away.
 "Missing" was critically acclaimed by the majority of music critics, who praised the composition and generally considered it a highlight on the album.
+In 2022 and 2025, Rolling Stone and Billboard magazine included it in their lists of the greatest dance songs of all time.

 Background

-Prior to "Missing", Everything but the Girl was most known as an indie band; as with many UK bands of the era, their music had folk and jazz leanings.
+Prior to "Missing", Everything but the Girl was known as an indie band.
+Their music had folk and jazz leanings.
 They had released eight albums prior to Amplified Heart and had a number-three UK singles chart success in 1988 ("I Don't Want to Talk About It"), but were relatively unknown in the United States.
 "Missing" was recorded as a relaxed-sounding guitar-based popular music song that had earned modest broadcasting airplay on US Adult Contemporary radio.
 The duo gave the track to house music producer Todd Terry to remix for nightclubs.

 Tracey Thorn later explained to Rolling Stone that the song was originally intended as a dance-oriented track: